f4z3r/.bootstrap/doc/podman-buildah.md

 Install `grype` via `pacman`.
 It provides security vulnerability inspections for your docker images.

+### Trivy

+Install `trivy` via `pacman` (must have blackarch repo enabled).
+It provides security vulnerability inspections for your docker images, Kubernetes resources, Dockerfiles, and more.

 ## Troubleshooting

 If you get an error similar to the following on an image pull: